 Console tables were perfect in the living room and especially in the hallway where there was not a great need for a large amount of storage.
 They had built-in drawers which were ideal for keeping essential and those close to hand items like keys, hats etc.

 Living room buffets and sideboards were used by the more affluent for all the handy everyday items which were not needed in the kitchen and dining areas.

-There was an old type of furniture, was used to store clothes whilst the linen cupboard, was used for storing linens.
+There was an old type of furniture called the ‘press’.
+It was used to press clothes and the linen cupboard which was used for storing linens.

-Initially it was only used to hang heavier clothes like gowns and robes as well as those which would crease easily.
+Soon the design of the wardrobe changed.
+It started being used to hang heavier clothes like gowns and robes as well as those which would crease easily.

 Cupboards or wardrobes?
 Two names for one item?